Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Related Work

 \subsection{Summary Comparison}

 Table~\ref{tab:related-comparison} summarizes how existing approaches address the requirements from Section~2.3.

 No existing approach satisfies all requirements. \fipa{} \df{} provides capability semantics but centralizes control.
 A2A addresses interoperability but binds identity to \uri{} endpoints. \did{}s provide decentralized identity but lack capability discovery. \dns{}-SD and Consul are infrastructure-level, not agent-level.
-The \texttt{agent://} scheme is the first to address all five requirements in an integrated design.
+The \nanda{} Index comes closest: identity is topology-independent and claims are verifiable, but capability semantics live below the index tier and organizational scoping is registry policy rather than a structural property of the name.
+The \texttt{agent://} scheme addresses all five requirements in one integrated design.